 Muscles Burn More Calories, Fat Burns Less Calories

-According to some scientific research, it is claimed that ten (10) pounds of resting/passive (BMR) muscle burns fifty (50) calories per day, while ten (10) pounds of fat burns only twenty (20) calories.
+According to science, ten (10) pounds of resting/passive (BMR) muscle burns sixty (60) calories per day, while ten (10) pounds of fat/skinny fat burns only twenty (20) – thirty (30) calories.
 During the average day, brain function makes up roughly 20% of resting/passive (BMR) metabolism.
 The heart, which is beating all the time, accounts for another 15-20%.

 Next is the liver, which contributes another 15-20%.
 Then you have the kidneys and lungs and other tissues contributing 15-20%.
 Muscle, depending on how much your specific body has, contributes roughly 20-25% of total resting/passive metabolism.
 Finally, there is fat, the percentage of effect that fat weight has on resting/passive metabolism depends on how much fat and/or skinny fat (thin fat, cellulite, crepey skin, loose skin, saggy skin, normal weight obesity) is on your body.